filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/sealing.md

 ### Worker assigning logic

 The storage section includes a worker assigning logic.
-It allows you to specify if you want to assign tasks to `lotus-workers` with the lowest utilization (default), or you can specify it to assign tasks to as many distinct workers as possible with the `spread` option.
+It allows you to specify if you want to assign tasks to `lotus-workers` with the lowest utilization (default), or if you want to assign tasks to as many distinct workers as possible with the `spread` option.

 ```toml
 # Assigner specifies the worker assigner to use when scheduling tasks.